temporalio/documentation/docs/cluster-deployment-guide.md

 #### Database schema and setup

-The database schema and setup for the secondary Visibility database is the same as what is set for the primary database.
+The database schema and setup for secondary Visibility depends on the database you plan to use.

-The following databases are supported.

 - [MySQL](/cluster-deployment-guide#mysql)
 - [PostgresSQL](/cluster-deployment-guide#postgresql)